*** I will not update this page anymore. Please check my Edinburgh homepage.***

 1. Principal Investigator

-2016- 17: Principal Investigator at Urban Research and Planning Center, Tehran Municipality.
+2016- 17: Principal Investigator at Urban Research and Planning Centre, Tehran Municipality.

 2. Research Assistant & Research Fellow